How Loyalty Conflicts Arose

 Just male executives expect their own people to keep closed to them.
 If, for example, an employee in the meeting turns up against his boss or proves that he is wrong, he feels damaged in his position and weakened in his power.

-It is just as problematic if an employee turns past the manager past their boss one floor higher in order to be able to achieve their goals.
+It is just as problematic when an employee turns past the manager past their boss one floor up to be able to achieve their goals.
 It can be just as bad if people from your own ranks sympathize with “enemies of the department”.

 Especially women often fall into such loyalties, because they are primarily committed to the cause.
 Positioning and territorial behavior are usually alien to them.